 It’s Never Too Late To Work Towards a New LifestyleJanuary 8, 2020

 As a bariatric surgeon, I often hear how difficult it was for my patients to make their initial appointment with me.
-So, what got them to finally take that first step?
+So, what got them to finally take that first step to a new lifestyle?
 After reading numerous blogs, books, and websites over the years and looking at my own experiences, I have learned a lot about motivation and change.

 When I think of making the first step, in any journey in life, it is boiled down to these basic three steps: